 IGov kicked off in 2014 with a paper about the challenges that faced the GB energy system, and the type of governance framework which was needed to deliver solutions for those challenges.
-At the end of the first phase of IGov we published a fit-for-purpose governance framework which summarised the challenges of transforming the energy system.
+At the end of the first phase of IGov in 2016, we published a fit-for-purpose governance framework which summarised the challenges of transforming the energy system.
 It explained the importance of governance; discussed the institutional landscape; and made proposals for its reform.

 - Mar (conference) Event Report: Innovation & Governance for Future Energy Systems This IGov conference looked at a wide range of aspects for system change, including sessions on governance, its reform and wider system change.
 The above link to the event summary captures much of the discussion – you can access wider resources from the event here.

 - Jul (roundtable) Direction setting for energy system transformation this event consider how efforts to decarbonise along with technology change and falling costs are driving energy system change.
 It suggested how far this transformation can be realised and managed depends on the response of policy makers and regulators.